6 minutes

 The router

-A router, is our gateway into and out of our network.
+A router is our gateway into and out of our network.
 Without one, we could not have internet traffic pass into our network, nor could we pass traffic out into the global internet.
-Sure we could connect all our devices onto the same home network and communicate between them without a router, but this isn’t all that useful on its own in the modern world.
+Sure, we could connect all our devices onto the same home network and communicate between them without a router, but this isn’t all that useful on its own in the modern world.
 Those gamers who still have LAN parties are forgiven for screaming at me right now.

-So our router is a gateway.
-A gateway into and out of our LAN.
+So, our router is a gateway — a gateway into and out of our LAN.
 That is the basic function of a router.
-Now they do a vast amount of more complex things than that, but that is the essence of what they do.
+Now, they do a vast amount of more complex things than that, but that is the essence of what they do.

 The switch

-So what is a switch?
+So, what is a switch?

 In summary